-The university has recently bought a site on 23 Goldsmith Street.
-This will provide an attractive exhibition space for students, as well as brand new services for all.
-Building work is planned to start September 2017 and it is hoped the building will be ready for use by October 2018.
+This new development will provide an attractive exhibition space for students, as well as brand new services for all.
+The building will be ready for use towards the end of 2018.

 We’re excited to announce that permission has been granted for NTU to convert a former Wesleyan Chapel on Shakespeare Street into a venue for graduation ceremonies and other prestigious events.
 Plans include the renovation of the original chapel to be used as the venue for graduations and performances.
 The existing extension is to be replaced with a striking new space to be used as a music centre and dining area.